saltoricristiano/gipso-sfouda/README.md

-# Official implementation of **GIPSO: Geometrically Informed Propagation for Online Adaptation in 3D LiDAR Segmentation**
+# **GIPSO: Geometrically Informed Propagation for Online Adaptation in 3D LiDAR Segmentation**

 ## [**[ECCV-2022] GIPSO: Geometrically Informed Propagation for Online Adaptation in 3D LiDAR Segmentation** :fire:LINK COMING SOON!:fire:]()

+3D point cloud semantic segmentation is fundamental for autonomous driving.
+Most approaches in the literature neglect an important aspect, i.e., how to deal with domain shift when handling dynamic scenes.
+This can significantly hinder the navigation capabilities of self-driving vehicles.
+This paper advances the state of the art in this research field.
+Our first contribution consists in analysing a new unexplored scenario in point cloud segmentation, namely Source-Free Online Unsupervised Domain Adaptation (SF-OUDA).
+We experimentally show that state-of-the-art methods have a rather limited ability to adapt pre-trained deep network models to unseen domains in an online manner.
+Our second contribution is an approach that relies on adaptive self-training and geometric-feature propagation to adapt a pre-trained source model online without requiring either source data or target labels.
+Our third contribution is to study SF-OUDA in a challenging setup where source data is synthetic and target data is point clouds captured in the real world.
+We use the recent SynLiDAR dataset as a synthetic source and introduce two new synthetic (source) datasets, which can stimulate future synthetic-to-real autonomous driving research.
+Our experiments show the effectiveness of our segmentation approach on thousands of real-world point clouds.

 ![teaser](https://user-images.githubusercontent.com/56728964/177330335-83c056b8-141f-461f-9c7a-4f1948256b80.jpg)

-## News
+## News :bell:

-- 7/2022: GIPSO code is :rocket:OUT:rocket:!
+- 7/2022: GIPSO code is **OUT!
 - 7/2022: GIPSO is accepted to ECCV 2022!:fire:
 - 7/2022: GIPSO repository has been created!
-Our work is the first allowing source-free online and unsupervised adaptation for 3D semantic segmentation!
+Our work is the first allowing source-free online and unsupervised adaptation for 3D LiDAR semantic segmentation!

 ## Installation